State Estimation Using Sparse DEIM and Recurrent Neural Networks: Sparse DEIM

 \section{Sparse DEIM}

 We consider a dynamical system whose state at time $t$ is denoted by $\vc u(t)\in\mathbb R^N$.
 The state can, for instance, denote the solution of an ordinary differential equation (ODE) or a spatially discretized solution of a time-dependent partial differential equation (PDE).
+Table~\ref{tab:glossary} summarizes the key terms and notation used in this paper.

 Assuming that only a sparse subset of the entries of $\vc u(t)$ are known through observations, we would like to estimate the missing entries.
 More precisely, let $\{i_1,i_2,\cdots,i_r\}\subset \{1,2,\cdots,N\}$ denote the distinct indices of the observed state variables $\{u_{i_1}, u_{i_2},\cdots,u_{i_r}\}$.
 We denote the observations by a vector $\vc y = [u_{i_1},\cdots,u_{i_r}]^\top+\pmb\epsilon$ where $\pmb\epsilon\in\mathbb R^r$ is the observational noise.
 Defining the \emph{selection matrix} $S_r=\left[\vc e_{i_1}|\vc e_{i_2}|\cdots|\vc e_{i_r}\right]\in\mathbb R^{N\times r}$, the observations can be written as